mattstonge/SQLonRHEL/README.md

 ---

-2. Create a Test DB and a Table
+2. Create a Test DB

 ---